tbasnoopy/Growatt_ShineWiFi-S/README.md

 # Growatt_ShineWiFi
 Firmware replacement for Growatt ShineWiFi-S (serial), ShineWiFi-X (USB) or custom build sticks (ESP8266/ESP32).

+Or

+RS485 to MQTT for Victron/Carlo Gavazzi SmartMeter.

 # How to install

 * Download a precompiled release from [here](https://github.com/otti/Growatt_ShineWiFi-S/releases)